ersheff/IMS322-Docs/README.md

 # IMS322 Docs

-A collection of documents and example code developed for a course I teach - IMS 322: Intermediate Interaction Design and Development.
+A collection of documents and example code developed for a course I teach - IMS322: Intermediate Interaction Design and Development.

 [IMS322 Docs site](https://ersheff.github.io/IMS322-Docs/)